Monica-TPJH/Interactive_Experience_Assignment3/Website_AI/README.md

 ## Background Customization

 Sidebar → Appearance:
+- Default background uses a remote Snoopy image URL.
+On first load it shows immediately without any local file.
-- Upload a custom image (stored locally at `Website_AI/assets/background.jpg`)
+- Upload a custom image to override the background for the current session (not saved to disk).
-- Adjust background opacity (default 0.7) and scaling mode (cover/contain/stretch)
+- Adjust background opacity (default 1.0) and scaling mode:
+	- Cover (fill screen, may crop) — default
+	- Contain (show whole image, may add bars)
+	- Stretch (100% 100%, may distort)

 ## Local Assets

 - Audio files you upload in the Music tab are stored in `Website_AI/assets/`.
 - You can also manually drop supported audio files there: `.mp3`, `.wav`, `.ogg`, `.m4a`.

+Note: The background image is not cached locally anymore.
+The default is remote-only, and custom uploads are session-only.

 ## Troubleshooting